eesmer/DebianDC/Documentation/decisions/0002-debian13-openbox-migration.md

 - The number and scope of tools increased
 - More scripts and supporting components were added for Samba Active Directory management
 - Long-term maintenance, release upgrades, and package lifecycle considerations became more prominent

+At this stage, the platform and desktop environment were re-evaluated to ensure the long-term sustainability of DebianDC.